 The assignment of a capacity credit to a resource will also need to be more closely aligned between the IRP and the WRAP before participation in the regional resource adequacy program becomes binding.
-WRAP uses a variety of resource-specific methodologies to calculate the qualifying capacity contribution of a participant's generation resources during
+WRAP uses a variety of resource-specific methodologies to calculate the qualifying capacity contribution of a participant's generation resources during the region's capacity critical hours.
+PGE's IRP calculates the capacity contribution of individual resources using a stochastic model that optimizes resource generation to achieve a reliability objective.
+If an IRP relies on a different resource capacity accreditation methodology than that used regionally, there is a risk of different outcomes between state and WRAP adequacy assessments.
+A potential solution is for states and the WRAP to agree on capacity contribution values and incorporate them into IRPs.

-66 Docket No. UM 2143, Staff's Process Proposal and RA Solution Straw Proposal, filed October 15, 2021, available at: https://edocs.puc.state.or.us/efdocs/HAH/um2143hah145744.pdf
+65 Docket No. UM 2143, Staff's Process Proposal and RA Solution Straw Proposal, filed October 15, 2021, available at: https://edocs.puc.state.or.us/efdocs/HAH/um2143hah145744.pdf